-Liquidity Stress Testing is a core part of the Bank's Liquidity Risk Management process, which helps identify sources of potential liquidity strain under regular and adhoc scenarios and potential adequacy of Bank's liquidity buffer under such scenarios.
+Liquidity Stress Testing is a core part of the Bank's Liquidity Risk Management Process, which helps identify sources of potential liquidity strain under regular and adhoc scenarios and potential adequacy of Bank's liquidity buffer under such scenarios.

 Based on Stress Test results, ALCO, RMC and the BRCGC can assess if any adjustment is required to liquidity risk management strategies, policies, and positions and the contingency funding plan.
-Group Risk Management ("GRM") department conducts Liquidity stress tests and reports results to ALCO, RMC and BRCGC.
+GRMD conducts Liquidity stress tests and reports results to ALCO, RMC and BRCGC.

-Group Risk Management ("GRM") department conducts Liquidity stress tests and reports results to ALCO, RMC and BRCGC.
-Based on the results of stress tests, GRM provides its feedback on the following:
+GRMD conducts Liquidity stress tests and reports results to ALCO, RMC and BRCGC.
+Based on the results of stress tests, GRMD provides its feedback on the following:

-- if there are any vulnerabilities in the liquidity structure of the Bank. - if any revision is required to the Bank's liquidity strategy and/or risk tolerance limits. - Assessment of impacts, if any, on Contingency Funding Plan.
+- if there are any vulnerabilities in the liquidity structure of the Bank. - if any revision is required to the Bank's liquidity strategy and/or risk tolerance limits. - assessment of impacts, if any, on Contingency Funding Plan.
 Consideration is given as to whether any revision is required in the design of liquidity stress scenarios to ensure that the nature and severity of the tested scenarios remain appropriate and relevant to the Bank.